UCAS-LukeMurdock/CP2-Projects/battle_simulator/README.md

 ## Contributors
 ---
-+ Person who helped - what they did
++ Internet and Documentations - Taught how to use the libraries in the ways needed
 + Person who helped - what they did
 + Person who helped - what they did